sfarmani/sfarmani.github.io/md/vps-hostbot.md

 I personally chose SkySilk as it worked for me, however it may not work for everyone as it has limited locations available.

-For the purposes of this tutorial, I will be using [Digital Ocean](https://www.digitalocean.com) as the recommended VPS to rent.
+For the purposes of this tutorial, I will be using [Linode](https://www.linode.com) as the recommended VPS to rent.
+    > EDIT: In the past I had recommended Digital Ocean, but that is no longer viable as they do not use Ubuntu version 18.04 LTS.
+Please use Linode.

 I will also provide some simple factors to choosing your own VPS, as well as talking about some [pros and cons of free trial VPS's](#aws-ec2-and-google-compute-engine).